Security

 Chart shows Linux devices by company size

-Lansweeper suggested that businesses demonstrate a disconnect between using Linux for its enhanced security and proactively putting security processes in place.
+Lansweeper suggested that businesses demonstrate a disconnect between using Linux for its enhanced security and proactively implementing security processes.

-Two recent Linux vulnerabilities this year — Dirty Pipe in March and Nimbuspwn in April — plus Lansweeper’s new data, show that when it comes to protecting what is under their own roof, businesses are going in blind.
+Two recent Linux vulnerabilities this year — Dirty Pipe in March and Nimbuspwn in April — plus Lansweeper’s new data show that businesses are going blind when it comes to protecting what is under their own roof.

 “It’s our belief that most of the devices running Linux are business-critical servers, which are the desired target for cybercriminals, and logic shows that the larger the company grows, the more Linux devices there are that must be protected,” said Roel Decneut, chief strategy officer at Lansweeper.

-“With so many versions and ways to install Linux, IT teams are having to grapple with the complexity of tracking and managing the devices as well as trying to keep them protected from cyberattacks,” he explained.
+“With so many versions and ways to install Linux, IT teams are having to grapple with the complexity of tracking and managing devices and trying to keep them protected from cyberattacks,” he explained.

 Since its launch in 2004, Lansweeper has been developing a software platform that scans and inventories all types of IT devices, installed software, and active users on a network.
 This allows organizations to centrally manage their IT.